zaid143pathan/VolunTree/README.md

 # VoulenTree 🌳

-A web application for login and registration with backend validation using Flask.
+A web application for Connecting volunteers and NGOs through a simple, powerful platform for social impact.

 ---

-## 🚀 Features
+## Features
 - User Login with validation.
 - Registration for new users if they don't exist.
 - Backend handling using Flask.